therekrab/autopilot/docs/source/prerequisites.rst

 robot's angle is fine.

-With CTRE drivetrains, the ``FieldCentricFacingAngle`` request allows the user to supply P, I, and D values as well as a field-relative angular setpoint.
+With CTRE drivetrains, the ``FieldCentricFacingAngle`` request allows the user to supply P, I, and D values for the heading controller as well as a field-relative angular setpoint and max angular speed.

 What's *recommended*?
 ---------------------